 Open Call.

-The Wrong Biennale is an expansive, decentralized art event that unites artists, curators, institutions, and the public through a global exhibition of exhibitions.
+The Wrong Biennale is an ever expansive, decentralized art event that unites artists, curators, institutions, and the public through a global exhibition of exhibitions.
 Organized and hosted both online and offline by independent curators, it showcases selected artworks within pavilions and embassies worldwide.

 The upcoming 7th edition, taking place from November 1, 2025, to March 31, 2026, is dedicated to exploring the artistic potential of artificial intelligence.
 This edition will highlight AI-influenced art, video, text, and sound, inviting creators to engage with the transformative intersections between machine learning and contemporary artistic practices.